 This is a fun activity for a group or friend or if you have older kids.
 Grab a few pumpkins and have fun carving.
-Look up videos on YouTube for tips and tricks.
-And don’t forget to roast the pumpkin seeds after cleaning out your pumpkin!
+Then, look up videos on YouTube for tips and tricks.
+And don’t forget to roast the pumpkin seeds after cleaning out your pumpkin.

 Here are some ways to keep your carved pumpkin looking good.

 Some Halloween costumes can be expensive.
 So why not make your own this year?
 If you’re up for the challenge, get creative and use what you already have at home to make a fun costume.
-If you need extra materials, visit FreeCycle.com to find giveaway items including clothing in your area.
+Follow our DIY Halloween costumes from Dollar Tree guide for tips under $10.

 Another way to make good use of your Halloween costumes is to attend a free trunk-or-treat event.
 Many churches and organizations host trunk-or-treats in a parking lot where each member opens their trunk and provides either some candy, a fun activity or game to play, or both.

 Edible playdough is fun to make with kids, and if they feel tempted to eat some, they can.
-This pumpkin edible play dough recipe only has three ingredients, and it’s a great sensory activity for your little ones.
+Plus, if you have all of the ingredients, it will only cost you time.
+This pumpkin edible play dough recipe only has a few ingredients, and it’s a great sensory activity for your little ones.

 Swing your partner into fall with a square dancing party in your backyard.
 September is actually National Square Dancing Month, and it’s an easy group dance or dance routine.
 Or you can try line dancing if you have a smaller group.
 Check out YouTube for easy square dancing and line dancing routines.
 Then hook up your Bluetooth speaker and get moving.